ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 * The third subnet is used for the encapsulated overlay network Tunnel Endpoints (VTEPs) assigned to each host and edge through the NSX Manager.
 * The fourth subnet is used for egress from the encapsulated overlay network.

-In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN, vMotion, and NFS.
+In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN™, vMotion, and NFS.
 As such, the VLAN is divided into two or more portable subnets:
 * The first subnet is assigned to a kernel port group for vMotion traffic.
 * The remaining subnet or subnets are used for storage traffic:
    * If you use vSAN, a subnet is assigned to kernel port groups that are used for vSAN traffic.